jpanaitoh/Grow-With-Google-Udacity-Android-Developer-Nanodegree-Build-It-Bigger/README.md

 # Build it Bigger

-When complete, this will be my submission for the fifth project in the "Grow With Google" scholarship Udacity/Google Android Developer Nanodegree program.
-The jokes in the app are all in-jokes or otherwise relevant to our program. :-)
-#GoogleUdacityScholars #GrowWithGoogle #MadeWithUdacity
+My submission for the fifth project in the "Grow With Google" scholarship Udacity/Google Android Developer Nanodegree program, currently awaiting review.
+The jokes in the app are all in-jokes or otherwise relevant to our program. :-) #GoogleUdacityScholars #GrowWithGoogle #MadeWithUdacity

 ## Video walkthrough of the free version/flavor